✓ Updated May 2026

 Conquer Vail Mountain's Legendary Back Bowls

-activityExperience the thrill of skiing or snowboarding through Vail's famed Back Bowls, vast expanses of ungroomed powder offering a true test of skill and a breathtaking natural playground.
-Aim for a sunny day after a fresh snowfall to witness the bowls at their most pristine, with the vast blue sky contrasting against the pristine white.
+activityExperience the thrill of skiing or snowboarding through Vail's famed Back Bowls, vast expanses of ungroomed powder that offer an unparalleled sense of freedom.
+Aim for a sunny day after a fresh snowfall to truly appreciate the pristine beauty and exhilarating terrain.

 Best time: Dec-Apr